Genetic Factors of Eating Disorders

 Molecular genetic studies, such as linkage studies, genome-wide association (GWA) studies, candidate gene studies and genome-sequencing have all been used to analyze the structure and function of genes and their role in the development of eating disorders.

-Linkage studies are used in gene discovery, using genetic markers to identify the chromosomal regions that may contain genes that contribute to eating disorders.
-This has identified several regions of interest on chromosomes 1, 2, 4, and 13, although these studies do not often identify vulnerability genes.
-As an example, the impact of serotonergic genes toward the development of an eating disorder remain inconclusive.
+Linkage studies are used in gene discovery, utilizing genetic markers to pinpoint chromosomal regions that may contain genes contributing to eating disorders.
+These studies have identified several regions of interest on chromosomes 1, 2, 4, and 13, although they often do not pinpoint specific vulnerability genes.4

-A genome-wide association study (GWAS) is an approach that involves rapidly scanning markers across the genomes of many people to find genetic variations associated with particular diseases.
-Once new genetic associations are identified, researchers can use it to develop better strategies to detect, treat and prevent the disease.
+A genome-wide association study (GWAS) is a method that quickly scans markers across the genomes of many individuals to find genetic variations linked to specific diseases.
+Once new genetic associations are found, researchers can use this information to improve strategies for detecting, treating and preventing the disease.

-Two anorexia nervosa loci (singular locus; a physical site or location within a genome) have been identified by GWAS.
-One study found a significant association approaching genome wide significant between a variant in the Early B-Cell Factor 1 (EBF1) gene and which may impact circulating leptin levels, consistent with the very low leptin levels in human patients with anorexia nervosa.
-Another study identified a region associated with autoimmune disorders.
+Two loci associated with anorexia nervosa (physical sites within a genome) have been identified by GWAS.
+One study found a significant association, nearing genome-wide significance, between a variant in the Early B-Cell Factor 1 (EBF1) gene and it may influence circulating leptin levels, consistent with the very low leptin levels observed in human patients with AN.8 Another study identified a region linked to autoimmune disorders.9

 - Homeostatic pathways